-Custom packaging is uniquely tailor make to fit a product perfectly.
-For more detail information, read the steps.
+Custom packaging is uniquely tailor made to fit a product perfectly.
+For more detailed information, read the steps.

 Custom packaging is uniquely adapted to fit a product.
-For more detail information, read the steps.
+For more detailed information, read the steps

 - It is designed by a packaging structural engineer.
 It necessitates specially made tooling that basically serves as a sort of “packaging DNA” used in the different machinery that makes your packaging.
 For instance; cutting dies and printing plates.